Coronavirus: Karnataka imposes weekend curfew, shuts schools till January 19

 Night curfew in Bihar

-The Bihar government on Tuesday imposed night curfew from 10 pm to 5 am starting Friday till January 21, the Hindustan Times reported.
+The Bihar government on Tuesday also imposed night curfew from 10 pm to 5 am starting Friday till January 21, the Hindustan Times reported.
 The decision was taken by a crisis management group meeting headed by Chief Minister Nitish Kumar.

 Kumar also cancelled his social campaigns and weekly Janata Darbars, or public courts.
 On Monday, 11 people had tested positive for coronavirus following the weekly event.